Ronid1/Ronid1/README.md

-### Hi I'm Roni 👋
+### Hi, I'm Roni 👋

-- A Full-Stack Software Engineer with a background in design and project management
-- I am passionate about both software design and visual design, creating beautiful and intuitive user experiences through well-thought-out code
-- I view software development as the ultimate mesh between my creative and technical skills
+A Full-Stack Software Engineer with a background in design and project management.
+I am passionate about both software and visual design - creating beautiful and intuitive user experiences through well-thought-out code, and view software development as the ultimate mesh between my creative and technical skills.

 <a href="https://github.com/anuraghazra/github-readme-stats">